cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 ##### Security Policies

 It is essential to consider the security features and various configuration options of your orchestrator to control the security privileges the container runtime can use to spawn containers.
-The use of higher level policy and governance constructs may enforce[those security guardrails](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).
+The use of higher level policy and governance constructs may enforce those security guardrails).

 ##### Resource Requests and Limits